sonos/torch-to-nnef/README.md

     debug_bundle_path=Path("./debug.tgz"),
     dynamic_axes={"input": {2: "S"}},
 )
+# More parameters exists,
-# there is a lot of parameters you can look
+# you can look at function documentation
-# at function documentation for more informations
+# for more informations about each with:
 # help(export_model_to_nnef)
 ```